Kelechi-Okorie/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 File 16-shows_by_genre.sql - lists all shows, and all genres linked to the show
 File 100-not_my_genres.sql - list all genres not linked to the show Dexter
 File 101-not_a_comedy.sql - lists all shows without genre Comedy in the db
 File 102-rating_shows.sql - lists all shows from db by their rating
+File 103-rating_genres.sql